Virtual Vocations - Morning Routine Hacks

 2. Unbusy your brain

-After the busyness of the day, sometimes it can be hard to calm your mind to the point that you can fall asleep easily and get the restful sleep.
+After the busyness of the day, sometimes it can be hard to calm your mind to the point that you can fall asleep easily and get restful sleep.
 One of the best morning routine hacks is to do a brain dump the evening before so you can get everything out of your head and get a good night’s sleep.
-It doesn’t have to be anything elaborate—just take a piece of paper and write out anything and everything that comes to your mind.
+It doesn’t have to be anything elaborate — just take a piece of paper and write out anything and everything that comes to your mind.

 This can include things the kids need to take to school with them the next day, forms that need to be signed, groceries or school supplies that need to be purchased, appointments that need to be scheduled or rescheduled, or projects that you need to focus on at work or around the house.
-The trick here is not to get wrapped up in the planning of the items on your list—instead, just get them out of your head and onto a piece of paper so you can fall asleep.
+The trick here is not to get wrapped up in the planning of the items on your list — instead, just get them out of your head and onto a piece of paper so you can fall asleep.

 3. Get enough sleep

 This one can be tricky, as we all know.
 There are only so many hours in the day, and trying to fit everything in can be challenging most days.
-But getting enough sleep is one of the most important morning routine hacks—if not the most important—when you work from home.
+But getting enough sleep is one of the most important morning routine hacks — if not the most important — when you work from home.
 It can be tempting to stay up an hour later just to get some quiet time after the kids are in bed, but the more sleep you can get, the easier it will be to wake up in the morning, and the better you will feel as you get your day going.

 4. Wake up earlier

-Many of the most successful people in the world wake up earlier than the average person—some as early as 4:00 a.m.
+Many of the most successful people in the world wake up earlier than the average person — some as early as 4:00 a.m.
 While it’s important to get to know your own natural body clock and what works best for you, waking up earlier can help you accomplish everything you need to get done before work without the added pressure of the time crunch.

 5. Don’t hit snooze

 Sometimes, it can feel good to just rest for five more minutes before you need to get up.
 And if using that time is your version of meditating or starting the day with a mindful moment, then maybe it’s worth it to you.
 But don’t be fooled into thinking that hitting the snooze button actually allows you to sleep more because all it’s really doing is confusing your brain.
-Allow yourself to get the seven to eight hours of sleep your body needs every night and you won’t need to hit the snooze button in the morning.
+Allow yourself to get the seven to eight hours (or more!) of sleep your body needs every night and you won’t need to hit the snooze button in the morning.

 6. Make your bed